indiana-university/rivet-docs/content/components/forms/text-input.md

 <div class="rvt-alert rvt-alert--info rvt-m-bottom-md rvt-m-top-md" role="alertdialog" aria-labelledby="information-alert-title">
     <h3 class="rvt-alert__title" id="information-alert-title">Validation styles</h3>
-    <p class="rvt-alert__message">All of the Rivet validation CSS classes (.rvt-is-valid, .rvt-is-invalid, .rvt-has-warning, and .rvt-has-info) can be used on any of the HTML5 text input types, <a href="../select-input">select elements</a>, or <a href="#textarea-example">text areas</a>.</p>
+    <p class="rvt-alert__message">You can use all Rivet validation CSS classes (.rvt-is-valid, .rvt-is-invalid, .rvt-has-warning, and .rvt-has-info) on any of the HTML5 text input types, <a href="../select-input">select elements</a>, or <a href="#textarea-example">text areas</a>.</p>
 </div>

-In Rivet we provide the markup and styles for various states of inline form validation.
+Rivet provides the markup and styles for various states of inline form validation.
 These inline validation states should be used in combination with [alerts]({{< ref "components/overlays/alerts.md" >}}) to provide helpful validation error messages to users.

-Rivet does not make any assumptions about whether you are using server or client side form validation.
+Rivet does not make any assumptions about whether you’re using server- or client-side form validation.
 We only provide the HTML and CSS needed to create the validation states.
 That said, here are some tips for creating usable form error-handling experiences:

 ### Form validation tips

-- Try to only validate after the user submits the form.
-We recommend **avoiding on-the-fly validation** as the user types.
-This can cause too many uneeded interruptions for users.
+- **Validate after the user submits the form**.
+We recommend avoiding on-the-fly validation as the user types.
+This can cause too many unnecessary interruptions for users.
-- If there are multiple input errors, summarize the list of errors using a [Rivet page-level alert]({{< ref "components/overlays/alerts.md" >}}) at the top of the form.
-Especially on long forms, try to provide links to the invalid fields in the summary of errors.
-This makes it easier for keyboard users and those using assitive technology to jump directly to the invalid fields.
+- **Summarize multiple errors** using a [Rivet page-level alert]({{< ref "components/overlays/alerts.md" >}}) at the top of the form.
+Provide links to the invalid fields in this summary.
+This makes it easier for keyboard and assistive technology users to jump directly to the invalid field (which is especially important on longer forms).
+- **Use the `aria-describedby` attribute** on the invalid fields, and match the id to an element that describes what caused the error.
-- Use the `aria-invalid` attribute set to `true` on invalid fields where appropriate (see the following note about groups of checkboxes and radio buttons).
+- **Use the `aria-invalid` attribute** set to true on invalid fields where appropriate.
 This will convey the invalid state to assistive technologies like screen readers.
-- Make sure to use the `aria-describedby` attribute on the invalid fields with a matching `id` to an element that describes what caused the error.
-- Input errors for groups of inputs like checkboxes and radio buttons need to be handled slightly different than text inputs and select elements.
-[Read this section on using the standalone inline alert]({{< ref "components/overlays/alerts.md#standalone-inline-alerts" >}}) for handling input errors on groups of checkboxes and radio buttons.
+    - **When not to use the `aria-invalid` attribute**: Input errors for groups of inputs like checkboxes and radio buttons need to be handled slightly differently.
+[Read this section on using the standalone inline alert]({{< ref "components/overlays/alerts.md#standalone-inline-alerts" >}}) for handling these input errors.

 {{< example lang="html" >}}<label for="rvt-success-state">First name</label>
 <input type="text" id="rvt-success-state" class="rvt-is-valid" aria-describedby="first-name-message">